 Lengthy waiting times for an autism diagnosis in children isn’t just limited to Wales, with areas of England such as County Durham currently seeing a waiting time of 2 years, which Health Secretary, Jeremy Hunt, said himself was “unacceptable”.

 Autism experts believe the majority of local authorities are facing significant delays when diagnosing autism in children, which is causing many children to miss out on vital support.

-Alongside distress and disruption to the lives of children and their families while waiting for a diagnosis, it is believed that further mental health conditions such as depression and anxiety can develop if autism isn’t diagnosed early on.
+Alongside distress and disruption to the lives of children and their families while waiting for a diagnosis, it's believed that further mental health conditions, such as depression and anxiety, can develop if autism isn’t diagnosed early on.

 Priory’s flexible autism services